Skip to content

 What Is the Composable Storefront?

-The Composable Storefront (formerly Spartacus) is SAP’s recommended frontend for Commerce Cloud.
-Key characteristics:
+The Composable Storefront (used to be called Spartacus, and most developers still call it that) is SAP’s recommended frontend for Commerce Cloud.
+Here’s what defines it:

-• Angular-based — built on Angular with NgRx for state management
+• Built on Angular with NgRx for state management

-• Open-source — source code available on GitHub under Apache 2.0 licence
+• Open-source on GitHub under Apache 2.0 licence

-• CMS-driven — page layouts are managed through SmartEdit, not hardcoded in templates
+• CMS-driven: page layouts managed through SmartEdit, not hardcoded in templates

-• SSR-enabled — server-side rendering for SEO and initial page load performance
+• SSR-enabled: server-side rendering for SEO and faster initial page loads

-The storefront replaced the Accelerator templates (JSP-based, server-side rendered, tightly coupled) that were the standard frontend for Hybris.
-The architectural shift from Accelerator to Composable Storefront is the most significant change in Commerce Cloud’s frontend strategy.
+It replaced the old Accelerator templates.
+JSP-based, server-side rendered, tightly coupled to the backend.
+If you lived through the Hybris era, you remember.
+I reckon the shift from Accelerator to Composable Storefront is the single biggest change in Commerce Cloud’s frontend story.

 How Does the Architecture Work?

 Gartner has named SAP a Leader in the Magic Quadrant for Digital Commerce for 11 consecutive years (SAP News, 2025).
-The headless architecture is a key reason — it separates concerns cleanly.
+The headless architecture is a big reason why.
+It separates concerns properly.

-1. Commerce Cloud backend — handles business logic: cart, checkout, pricing, orders, product management, search.
-Exposes all functionality through OCC REST APIs.
+1. Commerce Cloud backend handles the business logic: cart, checkout, pricing, orders, product management, search.
+Everything exposed through OCC REST APIs.

-2. OCC API layer — RESTful endpoints that the storefront calls.
-Product search, cart operations, checkout, customer account management — all API-driven.
-The storefront never accesses the database directly.
+2. OCC API layer is the set of RESTful endpoints the storefront calls.
+Product search, cart operations, checkout, customer account management.
+The storefront never touches the database directly.

-3. Composable Storefront — Angular application running in the browser (or SSR on the server).
-Renders the UI, manages client-side state with NgRx, and calls OCC APIs for data.
+3. Composable Storefront is the Angular application running in the browser (or SSR on the server).
+It renders the UI, manages client-side state with NgRx, calls OCC APIs for data.

 • Update the frontend without touching the backend